Updated: 23rd February 2021

 Some, for example, species of sweat bees found in the USA and Canada (Lasioglossum) may use the same nest, and also co-operate to provide for the offspring.

-For species which nest in wood and in crevices, it is possible to purchase some very nice, ready-made, sturdy insect and mason bee houses like this one below, which is available from Amazon US and Amazon UK.
+For species which nest in wood and in crevices, it is possible to purchase some very nice, ready-made, sturdy insect and mason bee houses.
+Alternatively, you could make one - a simple bundle of hollow canes and twigs securely bundled together should do the trick.

 Installing a bee house such as this will enable you to observe the bees at quite close quarters, whilst also benefitting from the pollination services they provide.